Singularity Group: Controversies

-An investigative report from Bloomberg Businessweek found many issues with the organization, including an alleged sexual harassment of a student by a teacher, theft and aiding of theft by an executive, and allegations of gender and disability discrimination.
-Several early members of Singularity University were convicted of crimes, including Bruce Klein, who was convicted in 2012 of running a credit fraud operation in Alabama and Naveen Jain who was convicted of insider trading in 2003.
+A 2018 investigative report by Bloomberg Businessweek found many issues with the organization, including an alleged sexual harassment of a student by a teacher, aiding of theft by an executive, and allegations of discrimination.
+Several early members of Singularity University had been convicted of crimes, including Naveen Jain, who was convicted of insider trading in 2003.

-In February 2021, during the COVID-19 pandemic, MIT Technology Review reported that a group owned by Singularity, called Abundance 360, had held a "mostly maskless" event in Santa Monica in violation of the local stay-at-home order that became a superspreading event.
-The event, led by Singularity co-founder Peter Diamandis, charged up to $30,000 for tickets.
-In a followup article, MIT Technology Review revealed that after COVID-19 started spreading among attendees, Diamandis tried to sell them "fraudulent" treatments including inhaled amniotic fluid and ketamine lozenges, which a professor of law and medicine at Stanford University characterized as "quackery".
+In February 2021, MIT Technology Review reported that a group owned by Singularity had held a "mostly maskless" event in Santa Monica in violation of the local stay-at-home order that became a superspreading event.
+The event was led by Singularity co-founder Peter Diamandis.
+In a follow-up article, MIT Technology Review reported that after COVID-19 started spreading among attendees, Diamandis tried to sell them "fraudulent" treatments that a professor of law and medicine at Stanford University called "quackery".
 The superspreading event was covered widely by publications including the New York Times, the Washington Post, and the Los Angeles Times.